fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

 ## Implement specialized features in derived classes using properties and constructors

-In this task, you extend base class functionality by adding feature specific properties and constructors to the derived classes.

-The `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` classes extend `BankAccount` by with features that are specific to their account type:
+Derived classes can extend the functionality of a base class by adding new properties and constructors that are specific to the derived class.
+For example, the `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount` classes extend `BankAccount` by with features that are specific to their account type:

 - `CheckingAccount` initializes an InterestRate of 0.0 percent, a limit on the overdraft amount, and an overdraft fee that's applied to the account if the balance drops below zero.
 - `SavingsAccount` initializes an InterestRate of 2.0 percent, a limit on the number of withdrawals per month, and a minimum opening balance requirement.
 - `MoneyMarketAccount` initializes an InterestRate of 4.0 percent, a minimum balance requirement, and a minimum opening balance requirement.

+In this task, you extend base class functionality by adding feature specific properties and constructors to the derived classes.

 Use the following steps to complete this section of the exercise: